harpoonlobotomy/harpoonlobotomy.github.io/_posts/2025-07-15-uploaded_template_lsmg_parsers.md

 This post could be longer, but I've been distracted building a complete set of scripts that will take a raw LSMG file and produce a JSON that Blender can reliably use to recreate nodegroups.
 It's all routed through a wrapper script, so even though there are 5 scripts involved, the wrapper gets from raw>final by itself.
 I've added these scripts (and the companion files required to make it ready for blender-integration later) to the distro.

-Also as a sideline - LSMG files are funtionally UE4 material nodegraphs.
+Also as a sideline - LSMG files are functionally UE4 material nodegraphs.
 So perhaps I could use this to import UE4 materials into blender, far more broadly than just BG3.
 Just a thought.
 UE4>Blender pipeline, perhaps?

 Hope this is helpful to someone out here.